 What is the Early Warning Advisory?

-UNODC Early Warning Advisory (EWA) Tox-Portal: as a new feature of the UNODC Early Warning Advisory (EWA) on new psychoactive substances (NPS), the EWA Tox-Portal is an innovative tool to collect, analyse and share data on toxicology and harm related to the use of NPS at a global level.
+Since 2017, the EWA Tox-Portal expands the scope of data collection to NPS identified in toxicology cases.
+The EWA Tox-Portal is an innovative tool to collect, analyse and share data on toxicology and harm related to the use of NPS at a global level.

-Why was it established?
+Why was the EWA established?

 In its Resolution 56/4 (2013) entitled “Enhancing international cooperation in the identification and reporting of new psychoactive substances”, the Commission on Narcotic Drugs (CND) recognized the importance of sharing information on NPS at a global level.
 The CND urged UNODC to continue facilitating timely and comprehensive sharing of information on NPS including analytical methodologies, reference documents, mass spectra and trend-analysis data.
-Consequently, the UNODC EWA was launched on the occasion of the World Drug Day on 26 June 2013.
+Consequently, the EWA was launched on the occasion of the World Drug Day on 26 June 2013.

-Who administers it?
+Who administers the EWA?

 Who is the target audience?